-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Pain Therapeutics, Inc. (the "Company"), a Delaware corporation, will be held on Thursday, May 19, 2011 at 10:00 a.m., local time, at the Company's offices located at 7801 N Capital of Texas Highway, Suite 260, Austin, Texas, 78731 for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Pain Therapeutics, Inc. (the "Company"), a Delaware corporation, will be held on Thursday, May 17, 2012 at 10:00 a.m., local time, at the Company's offices located at 7801 N Capital of Texas Highway, Suite 260, Austin, Texas, 78731 for the following purposes:

-- 1. To elect Robert Z. Gussin, Ph.D. as a Class II Director to serve for a three-year term and until his successor is duly elected and qualified (Proposal One); - 2.
-To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2011 (Proposal Two); - 3.
-To approve, by a non-binding advisory vote, the 2010 executive compensation for the Company's executive officers; - 4.
-To recommend, by a non-binding advisory vote, how frequently advisory votes on executive compensation, such as Proposal 3, will occur; and - 5.
+- 1. To elect Remi Barbier, Sanford R. Robertson and Patrick J. Scannon, M.D., Ph.D. as Class III Directors to serve for three-year terms and until their successors are duly elected and qualified (Proposal One); - 2.
+To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2012 (Proposal Two); - 3.
+To approve, by a non-binding advisory vote, the 2011 executive compensation for the Company's executive officers; and - 4.
 To transact such other business as may properly be brought before the meeting and any adjournment(s) thereof.

 The foregoing items of business are more fully described in the Proxy Statement accompanying this Notice.
-Only stockholders of record at the close of business on April 1, 2011 are entitled to notice of and to vote at the meeting.
+Only stockholders of record at the close of business on April 2, 2012 are entitled to notice of and to vote at the meeting.

-Sincerely,

-/s/ Michael J. O'Donnell Michael J. O'Donnell Secretary
+Sincerely, /s/ Michael J. O'Donnell Michael J. O'Donnell Secretary

-Austin, Texas April 1, 2011
+Austin, Texas April 2, 2012